eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 # Docker

-In Eiffel-Intelligence frontend source code repository, a Dockerfile is provided which helps the developer or user to build the local Eiffel-Intellegence frontend source code repository changes to a Docker image.
+In Eiffel-Intelligence front-end source code repository, a Dockerfile is provided which helps the developer or user to build the local Eiffel-Intellegence front-end source code repository changes to a Docker image.
-With the Docker image user can try-out the Eiffel-Intelligence frontend on a Docker Host or in a Kubernetes cluster.
+With the Docker image user can try-out the Eiffel-Intelligence front-end on a Docker Host or in a Kubernetes cluster.

 ## Requirements
 - Docker